Our Toronto office offers positions to both summer and articling students.

 The Student Recruitment and Development Committee:

 DLA Piper Canada is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 Accommodations are available upon request for all applicants with a disability throughout the recruitment process.
-Please contact Elizabeth Armstrong, Office Administrator, DLA Piper (Canada) LLP.
-Elizabeth can be reached by telephone at 416-941-5411 and by email at [email protected].
+Please contact Kathryn Buchan, Office Administrator, DLA Piper (Canada) LLP.
+Kathryn can be reached by telephone at 416-941-5411 and by email at [email protected].
 We will work with all applicants to accommodate their individual accessibility needs.